Precision and Non Precision Winding

 2. Better tension control: The closed design allows for better control of the tension on the yarn, which helps to ensure consistent and high-quality output.

-3. Suitable for high-speed processes: Closed yarn guides are well-suited for high-speed processes, as they can guide the yarn through the manufacturing equipment quickly and efficiently.
+3. Suitable for high-speed processes: Closed thread guides are well-suited for high-speed processes, as they can guide the thread through the manufacturing equipment quickly and efficiently.

 2. More difficult to clean: The closed design of the guide can make it more difficult to clean, which can lead to contamination and other issues in the manufacturing process.

-3. Limited flexibility: Closed yarn guides are less flexible than other types of guides, which can make it more difficult to guide the yarn through complex or irregular paths in the manufacturing equipment.
+3. Limited flexibility: Closed thread guides are less flexible than other types of guides, which can make it more difficult to guide the thread through complex or irregular paths in the manufacturing equipment.

 2. Type-B: Opened Yarn Guides: